owickstrom/hello-node-cljs/README.md

     lein cljsbuild once
     node server.js

-If you want automated compilation and reloading of the serve you can use [nodemon](https://github.com/remy/nodemon).
+If you want automated compilation and reloading of the server you can use [nodemon](https://github.com/remy/nodemon).

     lein cljsbuild once